||March 10, 2014|

 Continuous Airport System Planning

 The National Capital Region Transportation Planning Board (TPB) has conducted a Continuous Airport System Planning (CASP) program since 1978.
 This program was initiated in 1978 when the first grant application was approved by the Federal Aviation Administration (FAA).
 The CASP program is developed, implemented and monitored with the assistance of the Aviation Technical Subcommittee of the TPB's Technical Committee.
 The Aviation Technical Subcommittee of the TPB Technical Committee is responsible for the coordination of airport system planning with the regional transportation planning process, through presentation of airport system planning matters to the TPB Technical Committee and the TPB.
-The region's three major commercial airports are represented on the TPB by the Maryland Department of Transportation and the Metropolitan Washington Airports Authority.
+The region's three major commercial airports are represented on the TPB by the Maryland Aviation Administration and the Metropolitan Washington Airports Authority.

 Elements of The Continuous Airport System Planning Program